-(1) The Borough Council has adopted a procedure for the investigation of allegations, which is attached as Appendix 4 to these Arrangements.

-- (2) If the Monitoring Officer decides that a complaint merits further investigation, they may appoint an Investigating Officer, who may be another senior officer of the Borough Council, an officer of another Authority or an external investigator.
-The Investigating Officer or Monitoring Officer will decide whether they need to meet or speak to you to understand the nature of your complaint and so that you can explain your understanding of events and suggest what documents needs to seen, and who needs to be interviewed. - (3) The Investigating Officer or Monitoring Officer will normally write to the Councillor against whom you have complained and provide them with a copy of your complaint and ask the Councillor to provide their explanation of events, and to identify what documents are required and who needs to be interviewed.
-In exceptional cases, where it is appropriate to keep your identity confidential or disclosure of details of the complaint to the Councillor might prejudice the investigation, the Monitoring Officer can delete your name and address from the papers given to the Councillor, or delay notifying the Councillor until the investigation has progressed sufficiently. - (4) At the end of their investigation, the Investigating Officer or Monitoring Officer will produce a draft report ("the Investigation Report") and will send copies of that draft report, in confidence, to you and to the Councillor concerned, to give you both an opportunity to identify any matter in that draft report which you disagree with or which you consider requires more consideration. - (5) Having received and taken account of any comments which you may make on the draft Investigation Report.
-Where an Investigating Officer has been appointed the Investigating Officer will send their final report to the Monitoring Officer.

-6. What happens if the Investigating Officer or Monitoring Officer concludes that there is no evidence of a failure to comply with the Code of Conduct?
+- (1) The Borough Council has adopted a procedure for the investigation of misconduct complaints, which is attached as Appendix 4 to these Arrangements. - (2) If the Monitoring Officer decides that a complaint merits further investigation, he/she may appoint an Investigating Officer, who may be another senior officer of the Borough Council, an officer of another authority or an external investigator.
+The Investigating Officer or Monitoring Officer will decide whether he/she needs to meet or speak to you to understand the nature of your complaint and so that you can explain your understanding of events and suggest what documents needs to seen, and who needs to be interviewed. - (3) The Investigating Officer or Monitoring Officer will normally write to the councillor against whom you have complained and provide him/her with a copy of your complaint, and ask the councillor to provide his/her explanation of events, and to identify what documents he needs to see and who he needs to interview.
+In exceptional cases, where it is appropriate to keep your identity confidential or disclosure of details of the complaint to the councillor might prejudice the investigation, the Monitoring Officer can delete your name and address from the papers given to the councillor, or delay notifying the councillor until the investigation has progressed sufficiently. - (4) At the end of his/her investigation, the Investigating Officer or Monitoring Officer will produce a draft report ("the Investigation Report") and will send copies of that draft report, in confidence, to you and to the councillor concerned, to give you both an opportunity to identify any matter in that draft report which you disagree with or which you consider requires more consideration. - (5) Having received and taken account of any comments which you may make on the draft Investigation Report.
+Where an Investigating Officer has been appointed the Investigating Officer will send his/her final report to the Monitoring Officer. - 6.
+What happens if the Investigating Officer or Monitoring Officer concludes that there is no evidence of a failure to comply with the Code of Conduct?

-(1) If an Investigating Officer has been appointed the Monitoring Officer will review the Investigating Officer's report and, if satisfied that the Investigating Officer's report is sufficient, the Monitoring Officer will write to you and to the Councillor concerned and to the Parish Council, where your complaint relates to a Parish Councillor, notifying you that no further action is required, and give you both a copy of the Investigation Final Report.
-(2) If an Investigating Officer has been appointed and if the Monitoring Officer is not satisfied that the investigation has been conducted properly, they may ask the Investigating Officer to reconsider their report.

-7. What happens if the Investigating Officer or Monitoring Officer concludes that there is evidence of a failure to comply with the Code of Conduct?

-- (1) If an Investigating Officer has been appointed the Monitoring Officer will review the Investigating Officer's report and will then either send the matter for a hearing before the Hearings Sub-Committee or in consultation with the Independent Person seek an informal resolution. - (a) Informal Resolution
+- (1) If an Investigating Officer has been appointed the Monitoring Officer will review the Investigating Officer's report and, if he is satisfied that the Investigating Officer's report is sufficient, the Monitoring Officer will write to you and to the councillor concerned and to the Parish Council, where your complaint relates to a Parish Councillor, notifying you that he is satisfied that no further action is required, and give you both a copy of the Investigation Final Report. - (2) If an Investigating Officer has been appointed and if the Monitoring Officer is not satisfied that the investigation has been conducted properly, he may ask the Investigating Officer to reconsider his/her report. - 7.
+What happens if the Investigating Officer or Monitoring Officer concludes that there is evidence of a failure to comply with the Code of Conduct? - (1) If an Investigating Officer has been appointed the Monitoring Officer will review the Investigating Officer's report and will then either send the matter for a hearing before the Hearings Sub-Committee or in consultation with the Independent Person seek an informal resolution. - (a) Informal Resolution